 Issues.
-The goal of this course is to facilitate self-understanding, understanding of others, and cultural competence.
-While our focus is limited to a few selected people groups and topics, it is expected that the culture-general principles that emerge will be

-PC 816 Program Administration.
+The goal of this course is to facilitate selfunderstanding, understanding of others, and cultural competence.
+While our focus is limited to a few selected people groups and topics, it is expected that the culture-general principles that emerge will be helpful in working with people from diverse backgrounds.
+Prerequisites: PC810, PC819.
+Typically offered in Fall.
+4 units.
+DP PC 816 Program Administration.
 This course is designed to address basic principles of administration, management, and leadership within organizations devoted to the delivery of professional psychological services.
 Students will be exposed to important team dynamics and organizational processes.
 Cultural and spiritual concerns relevant to program administration and leadership will also be addressed.
 Typically offered in Spring.
 2 units.
 DP